manulera/OpenCloning_frontend/README.md

 # If you want to serve the development site locally at http://localhost:3000/
 yarn start
-# If you want to build the statics assets of the production site in the folder ./build
+# If you want to build the static assets of the production site in apps/opencloning/build
 yarn build
 ```